 Protecting Your Rights

-It is important to be very careful when choosing an attorney to handle your case.
-Our lawyers have extensive experience in asbestos exposure, take home exposure, asbestosis, lung cancer, and mesothelioma cases.
-Our attorneys are seasoned in the complex medical issues that are crucial to making a strong claim for compensation.
+It is important to be very careful when choosing asbestosis attorneys to handle your case.
+Our lawyers have extensive experience in asbestos exposure, take-home exposure, asbestosis, lung cancer, and mesothelioma cases.
+Our asbestosis attorneys are seasoned in the complex medical issues that are crucial to making a strong claim for compensation.
 We will take every necessary step to identify all responsible parties and pursue every avenue of recovery on your behalf.

 Baggett McCall – The Serious Injury Lawyers

-Contact Baggett, McCall, Burgess, Watson & Gaughan, LLC in Lake Charles, LA, for a free consultation or call 337-478-8888 or 800-639-2524 now to speak directly with an experienced asbestosis lawyer.
+Contact Baggett, McCall, Burgess, Watson & Gaughan, LLC in Lake Charles, LA, for a free consultation or call 337-478-8888 or 800-639-2524 now to speak directly with experienced asbestosis attorneys.
 Choose your lawyer carefully.